 Go nuts: Nuts make a great high-protein snack.
 Yes, they are high in fat, but it’s the kind of fat that is good for your heart.
 Just watch your total intake.
-Peanut butter is also a good snack item, but if you child won’t eat peanuts you can use almond butter or soy butter as healthy alternatives.
+Peanut butter is also a good snack item, but if your child won’t eat peanuts, you can use almond butter or soy butter as healthy alternatives.

 If your child is a picky eater who won’t touch a plain vegetable or piece of fruit, you can try a few fun twists to pique their interest: